magefan/magento-2-extended-product-grid/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/mf_webp/jpg/media/catalog/product/cache/016c1dcfcd29d2b85ead3d1156d7ba11/i/c/icon-product-grid-inline-editor.webp">

-[Magento 2 Product Grid Inline Editor](https://magefan.com/magento-2-product-grid-inline-editor) is the perfect solution for those who are tired of manual product attribute editing.
-It allows you to edit products directly from the product grid and do this either on individual products or massively.
-These and many other options will help you reduce time spent on product editing to seconds.
-Literally.
+[Magento 2 Product Grid Inline Editor](https://magefan.com/magento-2-product-grid-inline-editor)  is a perfect solution for those who are tired of manual product attribute editing.
+It allows you to edit products individually or in bulk directly from the product grid in a few clicks.

+Change the quantity and stock status, set special prices, copy up- and cross-sell products and more with the help of this handy tool.
+Give it a try and boost your product management like never before!

 <a href="https://magefan.com/magento-2-product-grid-inline-editor"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/download-magefan-extensions.png"></a><a href="https://magefan.com/magento-2-product-grid-inline-editor#live-demo"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/magefan-live-demo.png"></a>